Innovation within Changing Political and Research Environments

 - UC Davis' internationally recognized Tahoe Environmental Research Center is leading the research on water quality, physical processes, and ecology of Lake Tahoe and its watershed, and as a result, is offering new understanding of how freshwater ecosystems are responding to change.
 Lake Tahoe, the largest alpine lake in North America and a major tourist attraction, is about a 2.5 hour drive from UC Davis.

-Please check this webpage often for conference schedule updates, a call for registration, graduate student poster abstract submission guidelines, and more information on the pre-conference excursions.
+Please check this webpage often for conference schedule updates, graduate student poster abstract submission guidelines, and more information on the pre-conference excursions.
 If you have questions, contact UC Davis Global Affairs at email@example.com.